On this page

 - In the bibliography, a spelled-out version is used: "edited by", "translated by", "compiled by".
 However, the abbreviations are used in notes.

-- In notes, use the abbreviation "ed." (not "eds.") and "comp." (not "comps.") even if there is more than one editor or compiler.
+- In notes, use the singular abbreviation ("ed." and "comp.") even if there is more than one editor or compiler.

 1. Holy Bible: Contemporary English Version (New York: American Bible Society, 1995), 5.